cloudflare/miniflare/docs/recipes/ava.md

 ## More Examples

-For more examples of testing workers with AVA, Miniflare itself uses AVA for [its own testing](https://github.com/mrbbot/miniflare/tree/master/test/).
+For more examples of testing workers with AVA, Miniflare uses AVA for [its own testing](https://github.com/mrbbot/miniflare/tree/master/test/).